-Zoning administration is a critical component of the Inspections Program, and all building permit reviews start with a zoning determination.
-Zoning determines if a certain type of use can be undertaken at the proposed location, how much land is required for that use, how high a building can be, how much parking is required, and many other factors related to land development.
+Zoning administration is a critical component of the Permitting and Inspections Department.
+Most building permit reviews start with a zoning determination and assessment.
+The zoning rules govern whether a certain use can be undertaken at a location, how much land is required for that use, how high a building can be, what setbacks apply, how much parking is required, and many other factors related to land development.

 New Land Use Zoning Ordinance